sf-wdi-22-23/hacktive_record/README.md

 In this lab you will learn how to create seed data and use a simplified ORM dubbed "HacktiveRecord" (a pun on "ActiveRecord" which you'll be using in Rails).
 We will be working with the `FFaker` gem and modeling our data using classes and inheritance.

 ### 1. Hello World
+Start by cloning this project.

 When you run `ruby 1_hello.rb` you should see the following printed to your terminal:

     "Hello, my name is Generic Student and I live at 123 Rudimentary Dr, Oakland California.
 I lurv geraniums!"

-Modify the output to use __string interpolation__, and your own name, address, and most favoritest thing in teh world.
+Modify the output to use __string interpolation__, and your own name, address, and most favoritest thing in the world.

 Bonus: print it ten times.